 Rothera Research Station, the largest British Antarctic facility, is a centre for biological research and a hub for supporting deep-field and air operations.
 Situated on Adelaide Island to the west of the Antarctic Peninsula the site includes the Bonner research laboratory, offices and workshops and a crushed rock runway, hanger and wharf.
 Rothera supports a wide range of BAS, UK university and international collaborative science programmes including the Dirck Gerritsz laboratory that is operated by the Netherlands polar research programme.

-Fallon Group’s Contracts Director Lee Smith is currently in Antarctica finalising the methodology for the safe and environmentally responsible dismantling of the existing dock facility in order to make way for the new quay, which will be the home base for the RSS Sir David Attenborough.
+Fallon Group’s Contracts Director Lee Smith has recently been in Antarctica helping finalise the methodology for the safe and environmentally responsible dismantling of the existing dock facility to make way for the new quay, which subject to the formal approvals process, will be the major port of call for the RSS Sir David Attenborough.

-“Carrying out the demolition safely in the harsh weather conditions in Antarctica and ensuring that the ecology is protected gives rise to certain challenges.
-We are addressing each in turn during the consultancy period and plan to carry out the work during December 2018” he said.
+“Carrying out the dismantling safely in the harsh weather conditions in Antarctica and ensuring that the environment is protected gives rise to certain challenges and we have addressed each in turn during the consultancy period with BAM commented Lee Smith, Contracts Director at Fallon Group.